 A passbook offers several advantages, especially for those who prefer tangible records and simple information.
 Its physical nature means you can open it to see your balance and recent transactions without needing electricity or an internet connection.
 This makes it highly accessible in areas with limited digital connectivity.

 For many, a passbook is easier to understand than a complex digital statement.
 The entries are typically clear and concise, making it simple to track basic deposits and withdrawals.
-This simplicity is particularly beneficial for first-time bank users or those who are less familiar with online banking platforms.
+This simplicity is particularly beneficial for first-time bank users or those less familiar with online banking platforms.

 - Simple to Understand: Transaction details are usually brief and clear, avoiding complex banking jargon.